CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

     - internal DNS
 - configures persistent storage

+### post_install.yml

+- creates NFS volumes for OpenShift
+- puts the registry on persistent storage
+- customizes the default project template

 ### deprovision.yml

-- used to tear the cluster resources down
+- used to tear the cluster resources down when using provision.yml

+### site.yml

+- aggregates all installation steps after provisioning into a single playbook

+### heat_site.yml

+- aggregates all installation steps including provisioning using Heat into a single playbook

 ## Example installation process